Breasts are one of the most feminine parts of the body and soft curves can improve your profile and even your confidence.

-Dr Flynn offer’s breast implants at Norwood Day Surgery in Adelaide to patients who feel self-conscious about the size of their breasts.
+Dr. John Flynn and Dr. Peter Girardi offer breast implants at Norwood Day Surgery in Adelaide to patients who feel self-conscious about the size of their breasts.

 Breast augmentation and augmentation mammoplasty (colloquially known as a “boob job”) are plastic surgery terms for the breast-implant and the fat-graft mammoplasty approaches used to increase the size, change the shape, and alter the texture of the breasts of a woman.

 Please note that the results of every procedure will vary from patient to patient.
-Norwood Day Surgery can neither predict nor guarantee success, please book a consultation to find out if this procedure is right for you.
+Norwood Day Surgery can neither predict nor guarantee success.
+Please book a consultation to determine if this procedure is right for you.

 Reasons for breast augmentation

 Many women consider having breast augmentation surgery.
 Some have breasts that did not fully develop or developed unevenly.
 Some have always felt their breasts were too small, and some have experienced changes in their breasts size and shape after pregnancy or weight change or simply as they have grown older.
 Whatever your reasons for considering breast augmentation, it is important to remember that the decision is yours alone.
 You should never consider having the surgery to please someone else.
 You should also remember that, like all aesthetic surgery procedures, breast implants only change your figure, not your life.

 Breast augmentation is a well-established procedure that has been performed on more than three million women worldwide over the last three decades.
 The majority of women who have had the procedure report that they are very pleased with the result.
 Through the use of breast implants, this surgery can increase the size of your breasts and correct uneven breasts.
 It may also be used to correct drooping breasts but may require an additional lift procedure for the best results.
 At Norwood Day Surgery we have modern accredited facilities to take care of you while you have your procedure.